webpack-contrib/copy-webpack-plugin/README.md

     new CopyPlugin({
       patterns: [
         { from: "source", to: "dest" },
-        "path/to/source", // absolute or relative, files/directories/globs - see below for examples
+        "path/to/source", // Absolute or relative path, can be files, directories or globs.
+See examples below.
       ],
       options: {
         concurrency: 100,